Ryan Conwell

-Ryan Christopher Conwell (born June 15, 2004) is an American college basketball player for the Louisville Cardinals of the Atlantic Coast Conference (ACC).
-He previously played for the South Florida Bulls, the Indiana State Sycamores and the Xavier Musketeers.
+Ryan Christopher Conwell (born June 15, 2004) is an American basketball player for the Miami Heat of the National Basketball Association (NBA).
+He played college Basketball for the South Florida Bulls, Indiana State Sycamores, Xavier Musketeers, and Louisville Cardinals.

 Early life and high school

 As a junior at Pike High School, Conwell averaged 16.4 points, 4.3 rebounds, and 2.7 assists per game.
 As a senior, he averaged 22.6 points, 6.7 rebounds, 3.7 assists, and 3.0 steals per game.
 Coming out of high school, Conwell was rated as a three-star recruit and committed to play college basketball for the South Florida Bulls.

 College career

 South Florida

 As a freshman in 2022-23, Conwell appeared in 32 games with 21 starts, where he averaged 5.1 points per game before he entered the NCAA transfer portal three days after his head coach took another job.